Construction & Demolition Waste Recycling Program

 C&D Waste Plan

-In order to submit your C&D Waste Plan application, a permit # must have been assigned to your project.
+In order for a permit to be issued, the contractor must submit a C&D Waste Plan application and a permit # must have been assigned to your project.
 Please have the project information along with permit # ready to answer questions on the electronic form.
 Follow the link below to complete your C&D Waste Plan Application.

 NOTE: The C&D Waste Plan Application is not used to request a refund on a deposit that has already been paid.
-To request a refund on your construction project, please follow the C&D Refund Request instructions below.
+To request a refund on your construction project in order to schedule final inspection, please follow the C&D Refund Request instructions below.

 C&D Refund Request - (Final Report & Compliance)